What is a Title Company?

 Title Partners of South Florida works diligently to make sure that when you step through our doors, the only thing that will be tired when you leave is your hand from signing all the forms.
 Bear in mind, the forms will protect you in case of a misstep in the homebuying process.
 With 25 years in the title business, we believe we offer superb customer service every single day.

 We also want to make the lives of busy real estate agents easier as well when they choose to partner with us for their home closings.
 We offer an amazing marketing package that will help you keep in contact with your customers for years to come.
-NextDeal, our online system, will store your clients’ real estate documents in the cloud so they can access them at any time.
+Our post closing marketing system will store your clients’ real estate documents in the cloud so they can access them at any time.
 We then send emails throughout the year with your brand on them so that your former customers will remember you.
 Our system even notifies you once your clients put their home up for sale, so you can generate better repeat business.

 Title Partners of South Florida’s mission is to be the best title company in all aspects of customer service, from serving real estate agents by handling all of the paperwork for them for the loan closing and process and by serving the homebuyer and seller.
 We are your one-stop-shop for all things title-related.
 Give us a call today!